About

 RBT: Registered Behavior Technician

-Azaya has been working with individuals with developmental disabilities for many years.
-Her love for this population lead her to obtain her certification as a Registered Behavioral Technician (RBT).
-She has an Associates of Arts degree and is currently continuing her education in ABA services to eventually become a BCBA.
-She began working with developmentally disabled elderly adults originally from state facilities in a group home setting.
-Because of this, she is very passionate about clients’ rights, dignity, choice and living a fulfilling life.
-This is where she began learning about ABA services and the benefits of early intervention for those on the autism spectrum.
-She then switched to working with kids, in home and center when she was still living in Arizona.
-Once moving to Montana, she knew she wanted to continue this path and find a clinic with the same ideals as her.
-She knew that Big Sky Therapeutic Services was the place for her to continue growing and learning in the ABA environment.
-Here she can share her past knowledge and experience with our children and families.
+I began working with developmentally disabled elderly adults originally from state facilities in a group home setting.
+Because of this, I am very passionate about clients’ rights, dignity, choice and living a fulfilling life.
+This is where I began learning about ABA services and the benefits of early intervention for those on the autism spectrum.
+I then switched to working with kids, in home and center while I was still living in Arizona.
+Once moving to Montana, I knew I wanted to continue on this path and find a clinic with the same ideals as I had.
+Big Sky Therapeutic Services was the place for me to continue growing and learning in the ABA environment.
+Here I can share my past knowledge and experience with our children and families.

 Cherie, Office Manager